Joint Health and Safety Committee - Creation

 What is the safety professional's role with the HS Committee?

-Back to topThose individuals with safety expertise, such as safety professionals, safety engineer, fire marshal, occupational health nurse, or occupational/industrial hygienist might serve as health and safety coordinators or resource persons who are available to help the committee.
+Back to topThose individuals with safety expertise, such as safety professionals, safety engineers, fire marshals, occupational health nurses, or occupational (industrial) hygienists might serve as health and safety coordinators or resource persons who are available to help the committee.
 The duties of a qualified individual include:

-- Informing employers and workers of the workplace hazards.
+- Informing employers and workers of workplace hazards.

-- Ensuring control measures are in place to protect employees against these hazards.
+- Ensuring control measures are in place to protect workers against these hazards.

 The committee should not be controlled by (or seen as controlled by) those with safety expertise, nor should the presence of this person on the committee create an unbalanced ratio between worker and employer representation.

 The functions of the coordinator and the committee are closely intertwined, and their relationship must be clearly defined to prevent misunderstanding and conflict.
-It would seem logical that the coordinator should attend every committee meeting, but his/her role at these meetings may be that of resource person, advisor, or guest.
-For the purposes of determining attendance and quorum, it must be agreed what the role of this individual will be on the committee (e.g., ex officio/observer, voting member)
+It would seem logical that the coordinator should attend every committee meeting, but their role at these meetings may be that of resource person, advisor, or guest.
+For the purposes of determining attendance and quorum, it must be agreed on what the role of this individual will be on the committee (e.g., ex officio, observer, voting member)

-Can there be more than one committee at a workplace?
+Can there be more than one committee in a workplace?

 Back to topDepending on the number of workers, complexity of operations, or different locations, it may be appropriate to have more than one committee.
 In very large organizations, a tiered system of committees with a hierarchical reporting arrangement may be in place.
 For example, the Policy Health and Safety Committee in the Federal jurisdiction plays this role.
 This structure has the advantage of assuring full representation without too many members on a single committee.